ElijahLuis/aspen-redesign/research/analysis/css_conflicts.md

 ## August 2025 update
 Added explicit dark-mode variables in `legacy-map.css` so that `.c1Background`, `.c1Color`, and `.c1Border` adapt to the active theme.
 Verified pages in both light and dark themes display consistent colors.

+### September 2025
+The `.c1Background` overrides no longer conflict with custom themes.
+Recent dark-mode fixes align the legacy values with CSS variables, closing this issue.